tomdyson/wagtail-netlify/README.md

 # wagtail-netlify

-Deploy your Wagtail site on Netlify, automatically.
+Deploy your Wagtail site on Netlify.
+Features include:

+ - automatic deployment when pages are published
+ - a new `netlify` management command
+ - conversion of Wagtail redirects to Netlify's format

 ## Install